OliverDavis/shiny-practical/practical.md

-# Getting started with Shiny for R
+# Getting started with Shiny

 Interactive graphics can help us handle complexity by allowing users to interact with the data.
 Here we're going to explore a popular way of doing this in R, using the Shiny package.